How can I use ad hoc assessments?

 1. Create your summative assessment

-Make sure you have added the summative assessment to your Assessment Framework and Assessment Policy if you want the ad hoc marks to appear on your summative marksheet.
+Make sure you have added the summative assessment to your Assessment Framework and Annual Policy if you want the ad hoc marks to appear on your summative marksheet.

 2. Link your summative assessment to the right course